- 1 Purpose

 - Requests associated with bona fide research activities

 - The University is willing to assist bona fide researchers undertaking studies, for example, by the distribution of questionnaires within the University community.
-Any assistance must be approved by the Deputy Vice-Chancellor (Students and Communities).
+Any assistance must be approved by the Deputy Academic Registrar and Director (Student Administration).